mhkeller/layercake.graphics/content/guide/02-cake-api.md

 Creates a `<canvas>` element.

-Any options that you set on `opts` (except for `zIndex`) will get passed as the second argument to  `canvas.getContext('2d', opts)`.

-Every component has access to the `canvas` and `ctx` objects as *data items*, not as store values since you could have multiple canvas elements in your cake.
+Because canvas elements have no DOM representation for each layer, you get access to the canvas and the 2d context as *data items* in each layer component.
+These aren't store values since you could have multiple canvas elements in a cake.

-This means you fetch the `canvas` and `ctx` using `this.get()` instead of `this.store.get()`.
+This means you access the `canvas` and `ctx` using `this.get()` instead of `this.store.get()`.
 For example, here's how a scatterplot layer component would be implemented in canvas.

 ```html
 <!-- { title: 'Canvas example' } -->